Package 'SBC'

 K

 number of uniformly spaced evaluation points for the ECDF or ECDFs.
 Affects the granularity of the plot and can significantly speed up the computation of the simultaneous confidence bands.
-Defaults to the smaller of number of ranks per variable and the maximum rank.
+Default value is chosen heuristically.
+You can also use "max" to represent the number of ranks or "min" to choose a lower but still sensible value.

 gamma